GalangYoga23/Galang/README.md

 # hello world
-Hi I am Galang Yoga Pratama.
+Hiiiii, I am Galang Yoga Pratama.
 I am from Blitar,East Java.
 I study at Gadjah Mada University and my majoring is Geophysics Student.
 I interest about exploration oil and gas also about wheather.